Co-Immunoprecipitation (Co-IP) Services

 Cell Lysate with Bait/Prey | >5 mL | Dry ice |

-Service Content and Deliverables
+Service Workflow and Deliverables

-Service Content | Period (Working Days) | Deliverables |
+Service Content | Working Days | Deliverables |

 ---|---|---|

-Gene Optimization | 15 | 1.
-Gene synthesis report 3.
-Expression plasmid |
+Vector construction 1.
+Gene optimization and synthesis 2.
+Subcloning into plant expression vector | 15 | 1.
+Gene synthesis report 2.
+Sequencing verification report 3.
+Animal expression plasmid (Optional) |

-Co-IP Experiment | 7 | 1.
-Original data and resulting images |
+Co-IP 1.Immunoprecipitation 2.Western Blot validation | 7 | 1.
+Raw data and result images 2.
+Standard experimental report (including procedures and procedures) |

 Protein Interaction Experimental Relationships